Elizabeth Olsen: Streaming projects and acclaim (2020–present)

 Alongside Paul Bettany as Vision, Olsen played Maximoff again in the superhero miniseries WandaVision, which premiered on Disney+ in January 2021.
 In addition to complimenting Olsen and Bettany's chemistry, critics praised the cast, with Voxs Alex Abad-Santos writing Olsen was brilliant in her portrayal and Linda Holmes of NPR highlighting her "indelible central performance" in their respective reviews.
 Olsen earned a Primetime Emmy Award nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie and Golden Globe Award nomination for Best Actress – Miniseries or Television Film for her performance.
 She reprised the role in the film Doctor Strange in the Multiverse of Madness, which was released in May 2022 to mixed reviews.
 Olsen's performance received praise, with Owen Gleiberman of Variety writing that it "generates an operatic fire".

 Olsen starred as housewife Candy Montgomery in Love and Death (2023), an HBO Max limited series about a 1980 killing in Texas.
 Her performance earned her a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
 Following the series, Olsen then starred in Azazel Jacobs' drama film His Three Daughters and the science fiction thriller The Assessment.
+She voiced a variant of Wanda Maximoff in Marvel's animated series Marvel Zombies, which released on September 24, 2025.
+She then starred as Joan in David Freyne's romantic comedy Eternity alongside Miles Teller and Callum Turner, which released on November 26, 2025.

-Olsen will next appear in David Freyne's romantic comedy Eternity alongside Miles Teller and Callum Turner, slated for release in November 2025, and Sam Esmail's thriller Panic Carefully, which began filming in January 2025.
-She will also voice a variant of Wanda Maximoff in Marvel's animated series Marvel Zombies, scheduled to premiere on October 3, 2025.
-In 2025, Deadline reported that FX had ordered a pilot for Seven Sisters, a drama series.
-The report indicated the project would reunite Olsen with director Sean Durkin, who previously directed her in the 2011 film Martha Marcy May Marlene.
+Upcoming projects

-She is also attached to star in Todd Solondz's dark comedy Love Child with Charles Melton, an Apple TV+ limited series Once There Were Wolves, adapted from Charlotte McConaghy's novel, and Panos Cosmatos' vampire thriller Flesh Of The Gods alongside Oscar Isaac and Kristen Stewart.
+Olsen will next appear in Sam Esmail's thriller Panic Carefully, which is set for release on February 26, 2027.
+She is also attached to star in the upcoming drama series Seven Sisters, Todd Solondz's dark comedy Love Child, and the Apple TV+ limited series Once There Were Wolves, adapted from Charlotte McConaghy's novel.